-A. DUT input and output channels

-- B. Channel gain.
-When it is set to Auto, the oscilloscope will automatically adapt the vertical scale according to the signal amplitude.
-When it is set to Hold, it will always keep the currently selected vertical scale.
-If signals overload the selected range in Hold mode, the data may not accurately represent the physical test. - C. Arbitrary waveform generator connection settings.
-Touch

-Interface to select the connection type.
+- A. DUT input and output channels - B. Channel gain.
+When it is set to Auto, the oscilloscope will automatically adapt the vertical scale according to the signal amplitude; when it is set to Hold, it will always keep the vertical scale before the test operation - C. Arbitrary waveform generator connection settings.
+Touch Interface to select the connection type.
 When selecting LAN, it needs to Set IP and Save it.
 Touch Test to confirm whether the arbitrary waveform generator is connected correctly.

-26. 2.
-2 Sweep
+28.2.2 Sweep